Combi Boiler Installation Cost

 What's Involved in Installing a Combi Boiler?

-- Initial Consultation - Before the day of the installation, your installer will talk to you about the boiler you want, which serves as an opportunity to check that the boiler you want is appropriate for your house size and usage.
+- Initial Consultation — Before the day of the installation, your installer will talk to you about the boiler you want, checking that it's appropriate for your house size and usage.

 - Prepping the Work Area — Your plumber will lay down protective covers on the floor to protect them while they work, although some water spillage is hard to avoid.